-When a campus being asked to pair is a prekindergarten (PK) or K campus with a "feeder" relationship to a campus that also requires pairing (e.g., a grade 1-2 campus) both campuses should pair with the same campus that serves grade 3 in which their students will be enrolled following grade 2.
+When a campus being asked to pair is a PK or K campus with a "feeder" relationship to a campus that also requires pairing (e.g., a grade 1-2 campus) both campuses should pair with the same campus that serves grade 3 in which their students will be enrolled following grade 2.

 A campus may be paired with its district instead of with another campus.
 This option is suggested for cases in which the campus has no clear relationship with another single campus in the district.
-A campus paired with its district will be evaluated using the district's assessment results (for all grades tested in the district).
-Note that pairing with a district is not required in these cases.
-Districts have the choice of selecting another campus or selecting the district itself.
+A campus paired with its district is evaluated using the district's assessment results (for all grades tested in the district).
+Note that pairing with a district is not required in these cases; districts may select another campus for pairing.